kir-net/simple-js-app/README.md

-# simple-js-app
+# Pokédex App

-**simple-js-app** is a small web application which loads Pokémon data from an API and enables viewing some details.
+**The Pokédex App** is a small web application which loads Pokémon data from an API and enables viewing some details.

 ## Key features:

 - Load data from [pokeapi.co](https://pokeapi.co)
-- Display a list of 150 clickable pokémon items on start screen
+- Display a list of 210 clickable pokémon items on start screen
 - Display individual details in a modal